 Champion tracking

 UserGems specifically monitors when your "champions" – key contacts within customer accounts – change jobs or get promoted.
 This signals a potential opening to expand into their new company or deepen your engagement within their current one, increasing their lifetime value.
-By tracking these movements, you can:
+Tracking these movements lets you:

 Relationship-driven insights

 By prioritizing established connections, UserGems enables you to build upon existing relationships rather than starting from scratch.
-This approach can lead to:
+This approach delivers:

 Integration with existing intent data

-UserGems doesn't replace your current intent data – it enhances it.
+UserGems works with your current intent data, not against it.
 By combining UserGems' relationship-based insights with your existing intent data, you can:

 Benefits for sales teams

-For sales representatives, UserGems transforms the often tedious process of working high-intent accounts:
+For sales reps, UserGems eliminates the manual work of finding contacts in high-intent accounts:

 How other providers do it